GitJoeBentley/SFML-3/README.md

-Wandering Star is a SFML demonstration example.
-The code was modified for SFML 3.0.0
+These are C++ application games built with SFML 3.0.0